-Watch an example of an explainer video created with Panopto’s video platform:
+Watch an example of an explainer video created by one of our engineers with the Panopto video platform:

 In fact, a growing number of organizations are even recording and archiving every meeting their employees hold.
 With a digital meeting recording asset, employees can engage fully in the meeting without taking notes, meeting leaders can skip typing and sending detailed email summaries after, and those who weren’t there can watch the recording to get every detail exactly as it happened.